-- NEVER use damaged or worn cables or cords when connecting equipment to generator.
+- NEVER let power cords or cables lay in water. - NEVER use damaged or worn cables or cords when connecting equipment to generator.
 Inspect for cuts in the insulation. - NEVER grab or touch a live power cord or cable with wet hands.
 The possibility exists of electrical shock, electrocution or death.